Rihanna fans react to Johnny Depp starring in Savage x Fenty show - latest

-Johnny Depp news - latest: Rihanna fans react to actor starring in Savage x Fenty show
+Johnny Depp news - live: Rihanna fans react to Savage x Fenty show spot as actor appeals Amber Heard verdict

 Upcoming fashion show sees Depp appear for a ‘star’ moment